Photograph by Randy Martin

-For questions about the Confederate Corps, please email him at Sgtdmayne1863@msn.com
+For questions about the Confederate Corps, please contact him at email@example.com

 The Confederate Forces were composed of infantry, cavalry, artillery and other units.
 Even more decentralized than the North, the South had no standing army at the outbreak of the War, and was much more reliant on the State governments for troops.